-In this article, we’ll explore the history of wedding rings and answer all of your burning questions regarding the difference between the two.
+In this article, we’ll explore the history of wedding rings and answer all of your burning questions regarding the differences when it comes to an engagement ring vs. wedding ring.

 The History of Wedding Rings